Electromotive interference in a mechanically oscillating superconductor: generalized Josephson relations and self-sustained oscillations of a torsional SQUID

-The interest to nanomechanical systems dramatically increased recently.
-Last year, the superposition of quantum states of a mechanical resonator has been demonstrated for the first time\cite{O'Connell2010,Teufel2009}, realizing an important step towards the generation of mechanically quantum dressed state at the mesoscopic level.
+The interest in nano-mechanical systems dramatically increased recently.
+For instance, the superposition of quantum states of a mechanical resonator has been demonstrated \cite{O'Connell2010,Teufel2009}, realizing an important step towards the generation of mechanically quantum dressed state at the mesoscopic level.
 These dressed states open wide possibilities for using mechanical resonators for quantum-limited detection and for quantum information.
-There are currently several routes being explored towards these applications, based on coupling of mechanical resonators to electrical, optical, or magnetic systems.
-One of the routes, theoretically proposed is to use a mechanical resonator embedded into a superconducting quantum interference device (SQUID), see \emph{e.g.} \cite{SQUID-theory} and references therein.
+There are currently several routes being explored towards these applications, based on the coupling between mechanical resonators and either electrical, optical, or magnetic systems.

+One of the route is to use a mechanical resonator embedded into a superconducting quantum interference device (SQUID), see \emph{e.g.} \cite{Zhou2006,Buks2006,Nation2008,Pugnetti2009} and references therein.
 The first experiment demonstrated the possibility of the detection of the resonance frequency and the quality factor of the resonator by measurements of the voltage generated across the SQUID \cite{Etaki2008}.
 Magnetic flux through the SQUID and the bias current served as two control parameters.
 Later experiments \cite{Poot2010} investigated back-action of the SQUID exerted on the mechanical resonator and found qualitative agreement with the results of the theoretical modeling.
+The experiments on the new generation suspended structure, a torsional SQUID, demonstrated that the back-action may be so strong that the SQUID enters the regime of self-sustained oscillations \cite{Etaki2013}.
+It remained unclear, however, where such a large coupling between the superconducting and mechanical degrees of freedom comes from.